-I think this is the perfect book to use around Mothers’ Day or Fathers’ Day because it is about love and affectionate names we use, without directly mentioning mums or dads.
+I think this is the perfect book to use around Mother’s Day (click here for alternatives) or Father’s Day (click here for alternatives) because it is about love and affectionate names we use, without directly mentioning mums or dads.

 This book shows, literally, pet names used by adults with children in France.
 What pet names would be used in the children’s families?
 Get the children to think about how the French names might or might not literally translate into English.
 Could they use dictionaries to put their own into French and create their own books or send their pet names, with illustrations, to their French friends if they have them?

 The children can also learn, thanks to the story, about the special letter “œ”, the unique grammar points mentioned below, how to say “I love you” in French… There is so much in it, much more than meets the eye!!

 An alternative for Mothers’ and Fathers’ Days or even Valentine’s Day; animals

 introduction to “petit” in the masculine and feminine forms; possessive adjectives “mon/ma”; pronoun “te”; the letter “œ”